jdwh08/foxnote-quartzsite/content/Sigmoid Function.md

 	2. This makes it better than the [[Mean Squared Error]] approach which can saturate more.

 ### Issues
-1. Gradient is generally saturated (high enough OR low enough $z$ input)
+1. Gradient is generally saturated (at high enough OR low enough $z$ input).
+Thus, in [[Deep Learning]] our [[Gradient Descent]] steps will be tiny.
+"Vanishing Gradients" when going backwards, "Exploding Gradients" when going forwards.

 ### Alternatives
 - [[Hyperbolic Tangent]] is just sigmoid ranging from -1 to 1: $\tanh(z) = 2\sigma(2z)-1$.
 It also has derivative of 1 near 0, so it approximates linear.